PiotrMachowski/lovelace-xiaomi-vacuum-map-card/README.md

   * Enabling `debug` in settings, drawing zone in `Zoned cleanup` mode and holding `Start` button.
 Note: this method also works for other modes.
   * Android App [*FloleVac*](https://play.google.com/store/apps/details?id=de.flole.xiaomi)

-* To add another language modify file [*texts.js*](https://github.com/PiotrMachowski/Home-Assistant-Lovelace-Xiaomi-Vacuum-Map-card/raw/master/dist/texts.js) and set `language` parameter in cards configuration.
+* To add another language modify file [*texts.js*](https://github.com/PiotrMachowski/Home-Assistant-Lovelace-Xiaomi-Vacuum-Map-card/raw/master/dist/texts.js) and set the `language` parameter in cards configuration.

 ## FAQ
-* **Does this card can show live map?**
+* **Can this card show a live map?**

   Yes, to show a camera feed as a background set property `map_camera` in configuration.
+This only works if you have rooted your device.

 * **Does this card require rooted device?**

-  No, in basic version it uses a static image as a map.
+  No, in the basic version it uses a static image as a map.
 Root is required to create camera that will show a live map.

-* **How to create map?**
+* **How to create a map?**

-  You can use any image you want, the easiest way is to use screenshot from Mi Home/FloleVac.
+  You can use any image you want, the easiest way is to use a screenshot from Mi Home/FloleVac.

 <a href="https://www.buymeacoffee.com/PiotrMachowski" target="_blank"><img src="https://bmc-cdn.nyc3.digitaloceanspaces.com/BMC-button-images/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>